 How to turn off battery throttling on an iPhone

-Willing to sacrifice battery life for performance; here's how to turn off iPhone throttling
+If you're willing to sacrifice battery life for performance, here's how to turn off iPhone throttling

 What is iPhone throttling?